 Omeka is an open-source website platform for creating and viewing digital collections comprised of “artifacts,” including photos, videos, documents, or audio, among other formats.
 Individually or collaboratively build an online museum or library collection that can be curated again and again into multiple exhibits focused on specific topics or themes.
 The description and categorization of the content follow Dublin Core protocol, a system used by libraries and archives around the world.

-Omeka makes it easy to upload and organize artifacts and to use and reuse them in different exhibits.
+Omeka streamlines the process of uploading and organizing artifacts that can be used and reused in different digital exhibits.
 Creating collections and exhibits with Omeka can help students understand the relationship between different artifacts while also providing a means to share this scholarship with the public.
 Building an exhibit on Omeka requires selection, reflection, and ideally leads to the creation of a narrative that integrates the individual components into a meaningful whole.
 By leading visitors through a "guided tour" of contextualized artifacts, Omeka exhibits become vehicles for storytelling.

 Omeka is also an excellent platform for capturing oral histories or creating an archive of memories related to a locally or globally significant event.
 By uploading audio files, incorporating transcriptions, describing the interview particulars in detail, and connecting the related oral histories together with tags or categories, exhibit builders can create a compelling oral history archive that captures individuals' experiences of pivotal or otherwise important events.